neilslater/games_dice/README.md

 Examples:

-    9d6x.m:10.           # Roll 9 six-sided "exploding" dice, and count 1 for any result of 10 or more 9d6x.m:10,1,S.       # Same as above, but with each success marked with "S" in the explanation
+    9d6x.m:10.                 # Roll 9 six-sided "exploding" dice, and count 1 for any result of 10 or more 9d6x.m:10,1,S.             # Same as above, but with each success marked with "S" in the explanation 5d10m:>=6,1,S.m:==1,-1,F.  # Roll 5 ten-sided dice, count 1 for any result of 6 or more, or -1 for any result of 1

 #### Keepers